NCMlab/NCMLabOnlineTools/Readme.md

 	- Speech recognition to score responses
 1. Verbal fluency
 	- Speech recognition to count responses (needs administrator to review and confirm responses)
-	- Manual responses with administrator to count responses (TO DO)
+	- Manual responses with administrator to count responses
 1. Trail making
 	- A or B
 	- Automatic scoring of duration and accuracy